kurtisebear/DomainLoreScraper/README.md

-domainlore.co.uk scraper to send you an email in the mornings of the top domains that are dropping
+Domainlore.co.uk Scraper
 ===
+scraper to send you an email in the mornings of the top domains that are dropping

 me@kurt.is